Hajarasaleha/Demo-class/README.md

 # Demo-class
-This is a demo class of using Git and Github
+This is a demo class of using Git and Github.